 How Do I Get a Basic Disclosure Certificate?

-These are available from Disclosure Scotland and can be obtained via mygov.scot website at https://www.mygov.scot/disclosure-types/
+In Scotland, these are available from Disclosure Scotland and can be obtained via the mygov.scot website at https://www.mygov.scot/disclosure-types/

-You should read the guidance available on the website making sure that you apply for a Basic Disclosure Certificate.
+You should read the guidance available on the applicable website, making sure that you apply for a Basic Disclosure Certificate.

 It is the individual’s responsibility to apply for a Basic Disclosure Certificate and only the person to whom the disclosure relates can make the application (however, they can be reimbursed for this fee by their employer).
-You must also pay the required fee as stated on the Disclosure Scotland website or as requested by any other supplier.
+You must also pay the required fee (around £25) as stated on website or as requested by any other supplier.

 I Already Have Other Types of Disclosure Certificate, Will You Accept These?